probonopd/ELEC-Remixer/README.md

 * I want to have my own/more stock (non-Russian) preconfiguration (`squashfs-root/usr/share/kodi/config/`, especially `squashfs-root/usr/share/kodi/config/guisettings.xml` and `squashfs-root/usr/share/kodi/userdata/RssFeeds.xml`).
 Look at https://github.com/AlexELEC/AE-AML/tree/master/projects/S805/packages/kodi/patches to see what may need to be reverted
 * I want to pre-bundle my own set of add-ons (`squashfs-root/usr/share/kodi/addons/`)
+* I want to have https://github.com/EmuELEC/EmuELEC for S805.MXQ_V31
 * I want to have LAKKA for S805.MXQ_V31
 * I want to have AlexELEC but without the Russian preconfiguration
 * I want to use a kernel that can load the `9083xu.ko` module